stephsorandom/stephsorandom/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👀  I’m interested in : Hiking mountains 🏔, Learning new technologies, cats doing funny things 🐱
+- 👀  I’m interested in : Hiking mountains 🏔, Learning new technologies, Data Analytics & AI
-- 📚  I’m currently learning : Honing my SQL & Analytical skills 👩🏻‍💻
+- 📚  I’m currently learning : Honing my Python & Analytical skills 👩🏻‍💻
 - 📫  How to reach me :
   LinkedIn - https://www.linkedin.com/in/stephanie--mitchell/ <br/>
   Email - stephmitch023@gmail.com